Prajakta811/demo/README.md

 # demo
 this is demo<br>
-I have created for practice
+I have created for practice and only for it. okay